About LMLL’s Baseball Minors Division

 - No score is kept

 Players receive up to six pitches to put the ball into play; there are no walks.
 Defensive fielders make plays, and legitimate fielding outs retire a runner/batter.
 Games are typically takes about an hour and a half.
 No score is kept (all games are a tie, :-).

 What do we need to bring?
 Players need: (1) a baseball glove, (2) water bottle, (3) team shirt, and (4) team baseball cap.
 The team shirt and cap are distributed at the first team meeting.
 Players should have baseball pants (sweatpants are acceptable in a pinch).
 Do not wear shorts -- players in this division are taught to slide into the base on close plays.
 We recommend players wear baseball cleats, but sneakers are acceptable; no Crocs or sandals.
 Players are welcome to bring their own baseball bats, but that is by no means necessary.

 What about drop offs?
 At this age group, each player must have a parent (or other responsible adult, e.g., neighbor, grandparent, nanny, etc.) present for the duration of the practice and game.

 When will I learn what team my player will be on?
-Parents will be contacted (via email) by the player’s head coach by the last week in March, who will provide field schedule information, team name and other players on it, and any additional logistical information.
+Parents will be contacted (via email) by the player’s head coach by the middle/third week in March, who will provide field schedule information, team name and other players on it, and any additional logistical information.
 Please be sure we have your preferred email address when you register online.